- What is the cost of civil disobedience?

 Without commentary, but while acknowledging and encouraging student comments, return to the classroom and direct students to their seats.

-Activity 1.
 Distribute the Courage Primary Source Analysis handout or project the photo on classroom screen.
-Conduct a close-reading of the photo, referring to the questions below and allowing for additional discussion.
+Conduct a close-reading of the photo, referring to the questions on the handout and allowing for additional discussion.

 Distribute the From Where I Stood to Where I Stand handout.
 Make sure each student has two different colors of pen or pencil.
 Have each student indicate, in one color, the “hallway position” they chose for each statement.
 Then, with the second color pen or pencil, have them indicate the position they would take after considering August Landmesser’s story.
 Discuss why students initially chose the positions that they did, and if they changed positions after considering Landmesser’s story, why they did so.